Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 Key Takeaways

-• They possess a uniquely adapted brush-tipped tongue that allows them to extract nectar directly from flowers.
+• They have a brush-tipped tongue that helps them collect nectar and pollen from flowers.

-• Rainbow lorikeets are highly social and vocal birds, typically moving in noisy flocks and forming monogamous pair bonds.
+• Rainbow lorikeets are highly social and vocal birds, often moving in noisy flocks and forming strong pair bonds.

-• Feeding wild lorikeets inappropriate foods (such as bread or honey) can cause serious harm to their health.
+• Feeding wild lorikeets inappropriate foods such as bread, honey water, milk, or processed foods can seriously harm their health.

 What Is a Rainbow Lorikeet?

-The rainbow lorikeet is a member of the family Psittaculidae and belongs to the subfamily Loriinae, which includes all lories and lorikeets.
-The species was first formally described by ornithologist John Latham in 1801.
-There are currently six recognised subspecies of Trichoglossus moluccanus, each showing slight variations in size and colour intensity across their geographic range.
+The rainbow lorikeet is a member of the family Psittaculidae and belongs to the subfamily Loriinae, which includes lories and lorikeets.
+Its scientific name is Trichoglossus moluccanus, and the species authority is usually given as Gmelin, 1788.

 Within Australia, T. m. moluccanus is the most commonly encountered and forms the basis of most descriptions of the species.